leeboardtools/mimon/UIDesignNotes.md

     - Auto Save

-Notes:
-Column sorting in RowTable:
-    - Column may or may not be sortable.
-    - If sortable, can be in one of these states:
-        - Not sorted
-        - Sorted ascending
-        - Sorted descending
-        - ???
-Filter ???

 - Immediate TODO:
-    - Add column sorting to RowTable.

     - Prices List
         - Changing column width of prices list then undoing/redoing does not